BioComputingUP/af2_af3_idr_analysis/README.md

 ### 2. Obtain AlphaFold2 structures

-The AlphaFold2 structures used for this paper is avaialable at #TODO and could be obtained by:
+The AlphaFold2 structures used for this paper is avaialable at `protein.bio.unipd.it/shared/` and could be obtained by:

     mkdir -p <output_dir>/AF2/
     cd <output_dir>/AF2/